Efficiency is doing things right; effectiveness is doing the right things.

 The final step of the productivity process is to conduct regular weekly reviews.
 This is critical because when you review you learn more about yourself and about your weekly routine.

-Regular reviews help you identify where you have made most progress and where you have struggled.
+Regular reviews help you identify where you have made the most progress and where you have struggled.
 They also help you learn from your mistakes — encouraging you to make adjustments/improvements to the way you work moving forward.

 Set time at the end of each week to review and ask yourself the following questions: